blurk/boot-dev/016-learn-sql/NOTES.md

 *Denormalize at your own risk!
 Denormalizing a database incurs a large risk of inaccurate and buggy data*

 ***it should be used as a kind of "last resort" in the name of speed.***

+## Middleware
+Middleware is a way to wrap a function with additional functionality.
+It is a common pattern that allows us to write DRY code.